 The PMI 2021 Talent Gap Report predicts that demand for project management-oriented employment (PMOE) in SSA will grow by 40% by 2030.
 The Project Management Institute (PMI) is the top professional organization for project management and the voice of millions of project professionals and everyday people who use project management techniques worldwide.
 PMI equips individuals to bring ideas to life.
 The PMI educates organizations and people at every level of their career journey to work smarter so they can drive success in a world of change through worldwide advocating, interaction, partnership, research, and training.

 Successful construction project management maintains team alignment.
-With the aid of construction project management tools, you can centralize information, increase productivity, and save expenses.
+With the aid of tools, you can centralize information, increase productivity, and save expenses.
 An interactive dashboard will suffice for this purpose and could be used to track both budgetary and technical inputs.
 The long-term benefit is that the project runs efficiently, increasing profitability and sustainability.